Tencent Esports: 2021–present

 In July 2021, Tencent Esports co-launched customized gaming-themed rooms with Shangri-La Group.
 In August, a Tim Hortons and Tencent Esports Cafe store was opened in Shenzhen.

 Esports became a medal event at the Hangzhou Asian Games.
 In November 2021, Tencent Esports, in association with League, FIFA Online 4, and other esports products, was selected for the Games.
 In 2022, the Jinge Hotel, built by the brand, went into operation.

 In July 2022, Tencent Esports jointly released the 2022 Asian Esports Industry Development Report with the AESF.
 In July 2023, the Global Esports Summit and Tencent Esports Annual Conference was held in Shenzhen.
 In June 2024, it released the Empower Esports Worldwide Series.

 In August 2024, the first event of the Series took place in Saudi Arabia.
-Tencent Esports, along with representatives from the Esports World Cup Foundation, Qiddiya, and local Saudi esports clubs, discussed several topics like international esports ecosystem exchange.
+Tencent Esports, along with representatives from the Esports World Cup Foundation, Qiddiya City, and local Saudi esports clubs, discussed several topics like international esports ecosystem exchange.
 In September, the Series event was held in Tokyo.

 On February 16, 2025, the Series event took place in Shenzhen, with attendees including the OCA and the CMG.

 In February, Tencent Esports became the strategic partner of the EWCF in China.
 According to the agreement, the two parties will jointly establish the EWC China Development Team.

 In June 2025, Tencent Esports, together with the National Esports Development Research Institute of the China Media Group, jointly launched the 2024 Global Esports Industry Development Report.

+In January 2026, Tencent Esports entered into a partnership with the OCA.
+Under the agreement, it will serve as the organization's official esports technology partner through 2035.